modultechnology/sdg_llm_graph/README.md

 Notebook 3 reads the cached probabilities written by notebook 2, so once the caches exist it re-runs on a CPU-only Colab runtime (or a laptop) in minutes.

+The last two cells of notebook 3, `CELL_UNIFY` and `CELL_REGENERATE_FINAL`, produce every figure reported in the paper under a single evaluation routine.
+They must run in that order and in the same session: the first defines the matrices, the propagation operator and the thresholding routine, and the second reuses them.
+Output goes to `artifacts/results/cross_model_comparison_v[versionnumber]/`.

-## 4. Reproducibility, honestly
+## 4. Reproducibility

-**Tier A — post-correction replay (CPU, minutes, exact).** Given the cached raw LLM probabilities, notebook 3 reproduces Tables 4–7 deterministically with `SEED=42` under NumPy 1.26.
+**Tier A — post-correction replay (CPU, minutes, exact).** Given the cached raw LLM probabilities, notebook 3 reproduces the reported tables deterministically with `SEED=42` under NumPy 1.26.

+**One evaluation routine.** Every reported figure uses per-class decision thresholds selected on the validation split over {0.10, 0.15, ..., 0.85} and applied unchanged to the test split.
+Paired differences in macro-F1 are reported with percentile intervals from 1,000 document-level bootstrap resamples, drawn over papers.
+Earlier releases scored the graph table and the per-document tables with two separate thresholding implementations; that is no longer the case.

 **Tier B — full LLM re-run (GPU, ~3 h per backbone, approximate).** vLLM's CUDA reductions are not bit-deterministic even at `temperature=0`; parse differences